tory24/100Days-of-code/log.md

 **Time**:
 -->

+### Day 33: September 1, 2020
+**Today's Progress**: Finished a simple webpage counter, and started a simple Weather app.

+**Thoughts**: The webpage counter was super simple, and I wanted to keep it simple and just focus on making it work.
+Didn't take long at all.
+But after I decided to finally try and figure out how to implement a Weather API key in a weather app.
+My plan is to use vanilla js, html and css.
+So far I've been able to mostly do it by myself, however I will have to teach myself how to actually draw data from the api key.
+I will be working on that tomorrow.

+**Link(s) to Work**: [Counter](https://github.com/tory24/counter) [WeatherApp](https://github.com/tory24/weatherapi)

+**Time**: 4 hours

 ### Day 32: August 31, 2020
 **Today's Progress**: Finished a small project, listed on my github - [Colour Flipper](https://github.com/tory24/Colour-Flipper).
 Also working to finalise my resume today.